Pope's Indigenous tour signals a rethink of mission legacy

 “It deprived us of our dignity, our freedom, and led to the exploitation of our Mother Earth,” she said.
 She begged Francis to “release the world from its place of enslavement” caused by the decrees.

-Asked about the calls, Bruni said there was an articulated “reflection” under way in the Holy See but he didn’t think anything would be announced during the trip.
+Asked about the calls, Bruni said there was an articulated “reflection” under way in the Holy See but he didn’t think anything would be announced during this trip.

+This version corrects the attribution of the quote about closure to Chief Randy Ermineskin.

 Associated Press religion coverage receives support through the AP’s collaboration with The Conversation US, with funding from Lilly Endowment Inc. The AP is solely responsible for this content.